A Trip to the WaterWorks Education Center

 - Students must be supervised at all times.
 Teachers and chaperones are responsible for maintaining the discipline necessary for proper behavior while visiting the facility.

-- Chaperones (includes teachers and parents) are required to accompany students for the duration of the visit.
+- Chaperones will accompany students for the duration of the visit.

-- For the safety and enjoyment of all visitors, disruptive or unsafe behavior will not be permitted and may result in the entire group being asked to leave.
+- No running or jumping is allowed.
+For the safety and enjoyment of all visitors, disruptive or unsafe behavior will not be permitted and may result in the entire group being asked to leave.

 - NO backpacks, cell phone usage (except for photos), headphones, gum, or candy will be allowed inside the WaterWorks Education Center.
 Water fountains are available near the rest rooms.

-- Please be considerate of other guests visiting the facility.
+- Please be considerate of the water treatment plant employees and other guests visiting the facility.

 - For your own safety, do not climb on things and do not lean against walls or exhibits.